 From Stockholm and Helsinki, there is also a ferry connection to Tallinn.
 It is especially frequent from Helsinki, hence planning your route through there will not add much to the total duration of your trip.
 Apart from that, Estonia has bus links with major cities in Germany, Poland, Russia, Ukraine and the Baltic countries.
 Due to the relatively short distances, coach trips from Riga and St. Petersburg are a good alternative to air travel.
 Both cities have direct connections to Tartu.

-The taxi stop is also located in front of the terminal.
-The taxi might cost around 10 EUR to the city center.
+The taxi stop is located in front of the terminal.
+The taxi might cost around 10 EUR to the city center and you can ask the airport staff to order one for you.

 If you arrive late in the evening you should spend the night in Tallinn.
 There are different hotels and hostels where you can find accommodation in Tallinn.

-Trains for Tartu from Tallinn train station leave 3-4 times a day, and it takes 2 hours to get to Tartu.
-The train station is situated just outside the Tallinn Old Town and sea port, a taxi or tram No. 2 (from the sea port) can take you there ("Balti jaam" stop).
-Trains are rather comfortable and you can use WiFi in the first class.
+Trains for Tartu from Tallinn train station leave 11 times a day, and it takes 2 hours to get to Tartu.
+The train station is situated just outside the Tallinn Old Town and sea port, a taxi or tram No. 2 (from the port) can take you there ("Balti jaam" stop).
+There is also Ülemiste station which is less than 1 km from Tallinn Airport (by tram from airport to Ülemiste ~7 minutes and walking ~12 minutes).

 If it is your first time in Tartu, it is best to take a taxi to get to your final destination in the city.
 Most taxi drivers speak some English and all taxis are equipped with meters.

 Once you get comfortable in Tartu you will learn how to get to places by public transport, by bike, or on foot!
-A bus ticket costs 1 EUR if you buy it from the bus driver and is valid for one ride.Tartu bus terminal is situated near the center of town and is close to the student dormitories and the University Main Building.Tartu train station is a little bit farther from the city center, for first time travelers it is best to take a taxi from there to your destination.
+A bus ticket costs 1.5 EUR if you buy it from the bus driver and is valid for one ride.Tartu bus terminal is situated near the center of town and is close to the student dormitories (around 800 meters/12 minutes walk) and the University Main Building.Tartu train station is a little bit farther from the city center, for first time travelers it is best to take a taxi from there to your destination.